 In a past interview, you mentioned that, you were jamming at a beach in Puerto Rico with Ralph Irizarry, Ismael Rivera, and Cortijo among others, and you learned La Sonora Poncena was seeking a conguero and a bongo player.

 Yes, it was the July 4th weekend.
 We were hanging out at Ocean Beach, near Condado and, to my surprise Cortijito who I met when he was playing with Kako in New York, recognized me.
 During a conversation with him, I learned that La Sonora was looking for a conguero and a bongo player.

-It was Ralph Irizarry who encouraged you to call La Sonora’s Founder and Leader, Quique Lucca.
+Ralph Irizarry encouraged you to call La Sonora’s Founder and Leader, Quique Lucca.
 Correct?

 I bought four uniforms, and sure enough, Quique took the money out of my salary, a little at a time.
 When we returned from the Tiene Pimienta Tour 1975) there was a problem with the conguero, and I replaced him, but I wasn’t ready, nor was I in shape.
-During the first gig, I thought my arms were going to fall off!
+During the first gig, I thought my arms would fall off!
 (Laughs).
 It was crazy!

 You were a member of La Sonora for sixteen years.
-During that time you participated in eighteen historical albums.
+You participated in eighteen historical albums.
 That’s quite an achievement.

 La Sonora was your “school” and Quique was the “headmaster.”
 I understand he dispensed some tough love at the beginning of the relationship.